I Make More Money Than My Partner. Am I Subsidizing His Life?

 Schedule money dates

 I am a relentless evangelist of regularly scheduled finance time.
-For couples, scheduling money dates is a way to ensure you prioritize managing your money together, keeping communication open.
+For couples, scheduling money dates is a way to ensure you prioritise managing your money together, keeping communication open.

 The benefits of scheduling time to talk about and review finances are twofold.
 First, it gives each of you time to prepare the things you’d like to discuss.
 Let’s say you want to propose splitting expenses 50/50, or you’d like to suggest setting up a joint savings account.
 You can look into how you’d like to frame the expense conversation, find savings account options in advance, and practice how you’ll approach these discussions.